dsl-logo

 “Households have spent the large savings buffers that they accumulated during the COVID-19 pandemic.
 These buffers initially insulated household spending from the increase in interest rates, but with these savings buffers gone, interest rate increases are going to have more bite.”

-She it's likely that the housing market is being supported by high overseas migration into Australia, as well as certain types of buyers with money to spend.
+She says it's likely that the housing market is being supported by high overseas migration into Australia, as well as certain types of buyers with money to spend.

 Dr Nalini Prasad, Senior Lecturer, UNSW Business School